 Water In Basement After Rain

-Finding water in a basement after a heavy rainfall is every homeowner’s worst nightmare.
+Often discovering water in a basement comes after a heavy rainfall and a floor drain backs up.
 Whether you have a finished basement, full of carpet or laminate, drywall and many other styles of building material, or just a plain cement Michigan basement, knowing what to do and who to call in the event of a water loss due to rain is essential.

 Getting professionals like the ones at Action Extraction located in Macomb MI out to your home in a timely fashion is the first and most import ant step you can take to combat water in your finished basement.
 Let’s talk about the ways in which rainwater can have a negative effect on your home and basement, and how to tackle this frustrating problem, quickly and safely.